-DTC, the world's largest securities depository, is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934, as amended.
-DTC holds and provides asset servicing for over 3.6 million issues of U.S. and non-U.S. equity issues, corporate and municipal debt issues and money market instruments (from over I 00 countries) that DTC's participants ("Direct Participants") deposit with DTC.
-DTC also facilitates the post-trade settlement among Direct Participants of sales and other securities transactions in deposited securities through electronic computerized book- entry transfers and pledges between Direct Participants' accounts.
+DTC and its Participants.
+DTC, the world's largest depository, is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code, and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934.
+DTC holds and provides asset servicing for over 3.5 million issues of U.S. and non-U.S. equity, corporate and municipal debt issues, and money market instruments from over 100 countries that DTC's participants ("Direct Participants") deposit with DTC.
+DTC also facilitates the post-trade settlement among Direct Participants of sales and other securities transactions in deposited securities through electronic computerized book-entry transfers and pledges between Direct Participants' accounts.
 This eliminates the need for physical movement of securities certificates.
-Direct Participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations and certain other organizations.
-DTC is a wholly-owned subsidiary of The Depository Trust & Clearing Corporation ("DTCC").
+Direct Participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations.
+DTC is a whollyowned subsidiary of The Depository Trust & Clearing Corporation ("DTCC").
 DTCC is the holding company for DTC, National Securities Clearing Corporation and Fixed Income Clearing Corporation, all of which are registered clearing agencies.
 DTCC is owned by the users of its regulated subsidiaries.
-Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
-DTC has a Standard & Poor's rating of "AA+."
-The DTC rules applicable to its Participants are on file with the Securities and Exchange Commission.
-More information about DTC can be found at www.dtcc.com.
+Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
+DTC has Standard & Poor's rating: AA+.
+The DTC Rules applicable to its Participants are on file with the Securities and Exchange Commission.
+So long as the 2020 Series Q Bonds are maintained in book-entry form, the following procedures will be applicable with respect to the 2020 Series Q Bonds.

-Purchases of 2019 Series P Bonds under the DTC system must be made by or through Direct Participants, which will receive a credit for the 2019 Series P Bonds on DTC's records.
-The ownership interest of each actual owner of a 2019 Series P Bond (a "beneficial owner") is in tum to be recorded on the Direct and Indirect Participants' records.
-Beneficial owners will not receive written confirmation from DTC of their purchase.
-Beneficial owners are, however, expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the Direct or Indirect Participant through which the beneficial owner entered into the transaction.
-Transfers of beneficial ownership interests in the 2019 Series P Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of beneficial owners.
-Beneficial owners will not receive certificates representing their ownership interests in the 2019 Series P Bonds, except in the event that use of the book entry only system for the 2019 Series P Bonds is discontinued.
+Purchase of Ownership Interests.
+Purchases of 2020 Series Q Bonds under the DTC system must be made by or through Direct Participants, which will receive a credit for the 2020 Series Q Bonds on DTC's records.
+The ownership interest of each actual purchaser of each 2020

+Series Q Bond ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
+Beneficial Owners will not receive written confirmation from DTC of their purchase.
+Beneficial Owners are, however, expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the Direct or Indirect Participant through which the Beneficial Owner entered into the transaction.
+Transfers of ownership interests in the Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
+Beneficial Owners will not receive certificates representing their ownership interests in Bonds, except in the event that use of the book-entry system for the Bonds is discontinued.